Bishop: Cathedra

-The term's use in non-Christian religions
+In non-Christian religions

 Buddhism

-The leader of the Buddhist Churches of America (BCA) is their bishop, which since April 23, 2020 is Marvin Harada.
-The Japanese title for the bishop of the BCA is sochō, although the English title is favored over the Japanese.
+The leader of the Buddhist Churches of America (BCA) is their bishop, The Japanese title for the bishop of the BCA is sochō, although the English title is favored over the Japanese.
 When it comes to many other Buddhist terms, the BCA chose to keep them in their original language (terms such as sangha and dana), but with some words (including sochō), they changed/translated these terms into English words.

 Between 1899 and 1944, the BCA held the name Buddhist Mission of North America.
 The leader of the Buddhist Mission of North America was called kantoku (superintendent/director) between 1899 and 1918.
 In 1918 the kantoku was promoted to bishop (sochō).
 However, according to George J. Tanabe, the title "bishop" was in practice already used by Hawaiian Shin Buddhists (in Honpa Hongwanji Mission of Hawaii) even when the official title was kantoku.

 Bishops are also present in other Japanese Buddhist organizations.
 Higashi Hongan-ji's North American District, Honpa Honganji Mission of Hawaii, Jodo Shinshu Buddhist Temples of Canada, a Jodo Shu temple in Los Angeles, the Shingon temple Koyasan Buddhist Temple, Sōtō Mission in Hawai‘i (a Soto Zen Buddhist institution), and the Sōtō Zen Buddhist Community of South America (Comunidade Budista Sōtō Zenshū da América do Sul) all have or have had leaders with the title bishop.
 As for the Sōtō Zen Buddhist Community of South America, the Japanese title is sōkan, but the leader is in practice referred to as "bishop".